 Board of Healing Arts, resident active license, December 2, 2020.
 The Committee recommended withdrawing the proposed rule and regulation until it could be presented with a package of related rules and regulations.
 (The agency replied it had not intended to communicate that it would be appropriate to withdraw the proposed rule and regulation but that the rule and regulation presented would be discussed in context with upcoming proposed rules and regulations.
-It stated it holds open the public comments received prior to formal adoption will be considered by the Board.
+It stated it holds open the public comment period until the Board considers formal adoption of a rule and regulation, so that all comments received prior to formal adoption will be considered by the Board.
 It also reviewed the legislative history of a resident active license, the type of license affected by the rule and regulation.)